ConSol-Monitoring/snclient/docs/checks/filter/_index.md

 title: Filter
 ---

 Filter can be uses to select specific objects from a result list.
-They are also used in warning, critical or ok thresholds.
+So if a filter is specified, only those elements matching the filter will be considered when building the final result.

+The same syntax is used for warning/critical/ok thresholds, except when used as threshold, the corresponding status will be set.

 ## Syntax

 All filter follow the syntax `<attribute> <operator> <value>`.
 For a list and explanation of allowed operators see [the operator list](#operator).

-The list of possible attributes is documented along with the [check plugins](../plugins).
+The list of possible attributes is documented along with each [check plugin](../plugins).

 ex.:

+    filter="status = 'started'"

+## Default Filter

+Some checks do have default filter, which will be used if no filter is supplied as check argument.

+Default filter are documented along with each [check plugins](../plugins).

+The default filter can be unset by using a `none` filter, ex.:

+    filter="none"

+Default filter will be overwritten if a new filter is set.

+Existing default filter can be extended by using a `filter+="..."` syntax, ex.:

-    status = 'started'
+    filter+="status = 'started'"

 ## Logical Operator